 The business became quite profitable.
 We began adding about 500 customers (which we called “members”) every month; this rate of growth continued for a number of years.
 Our staff ultimately grew to about a dozen people.

-1994 – joined the Lake Township Rotary Club.
+1994 – felt I was finally successful enough to join the Lake Township Rotary Club.

 1995 – began major renovation of our home, starting with the addition of a 3-car garage.